History of fire safety legislation in the United Kingdom: Petroleum Acts 1862 to 1881

-Explosives Act 1875

-Under the Explosives Act, many fire brigades took on the responsibility for the safe storage of explosives.
-The Explosives Act was partly repealed when the Manufacture and Storage of Explosives Regulations 2005 (SI 2005 No. 1082) was brought into being but the inspection and licensing remained much the same.
+Under the Explosives Act 1875 (38 & 39 Vict. c.
+17), many fire brigades took on the responsibility for the safe storage of explosives.
+The Explosives Act 1875 was partly repealed when the Manufacture and Storage of Explosives Regulations 2005 (SI 2005/1082) was brought into being but the inspection and licensing remained much the same.

 Petroleum (Consolidation) Act 1928

-Under the 1928 Act, the storage of petroleum and petroleum products, whether in underground/above ground tanks or storage cabinets, required a licence issued by the Licensing Authority.
+Under the Petroleum (Consolidation) Act 1928, the storage of petroleum and petroleum products, whether in underground/above ground tanks or storage cabinets, required a licence issued by the licensing authority.
 In the metropolitan areas, this was the fire authority.
 In the county authorities, it was the local authority, but usually this was devolved down to the fire service.
-The Petroleum (Consolidation) Act 1928, as amended by Dangerous Substances and Explosive Atmospheres Regulations 2002 (SI 2002 No. 2776), changed the licensing regime and now requires only that anyone operating a petrol filling station have a licence.
+The Petroleum (Consolidation) Act 1928, as amended by Dangerous Substances and Explosive Atmospheres Regulations 2002 (SI 2002/2776), changed the licensing regime and now requires only that anyone operating a petrol filling station have a licence.

 Building byelaws and building regulations

-Under the London Building Acts 1930-39 powers were granted to make building byelaws and the first set issued in 1938 covered many of the constructional matters previously contained in the earlier Acts.
+Under the London Building Acts 1930 to 1939 powers were granted to make building byelaws and the first set issued in 1938 covered many of the constructional matters previously contained in the earlier Acts.
 Special powers in London (Section 20 Buildings) were also granted in respect of means of escape from certain new and existing buildings based on their height and use.
-Outside of London individual local authorities could make local building byelaws under the Public Health Act 1936.
+Outside of London individual local authorities could make local building byelaws under the Public Health Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c.
+49).

 However, these local building byelaws were not entirely satisfactory in that local authorities were not obliged to make or adopt them, and many did not.

-The Public Health Act 1936 was therefore amended by the Public Health Act 1961 to permit the making of one set of national building regulations to replace the 1,400 sets of local byelaws.
+The Public Health Act 1936 was therefore amended by the Public Health Act 1961 (9 & 10 Eliz.
+2. c.
+64) to permit the making of one set of national building regulations to replace the 1,400 sets of local byelaws.
 The first national building regulations for England and Wales were made in 1965.
 However, they required physical fire safety only for the structure of all new, altered or extended buildings.

 In 1974 the fire safety scope (of the building regulations in England and Wales) was extended through use of the then new powers given by the Fire Precautions Act 1971, to include minimum safety provisions for means of escape in case of fire.